 I selected accidents involving motorcycles from the SQLite database (discussed previously) with the following query:

-This gave me 193,336 data points (accidents) to examine spanning 2001 to 2015.
+This gave me 193,336 data points (accidents) to examine spanning 2001 through 2015.
 Just as before, accidents from 2016 are rejected because there is not yet complete data for the year.

 Accidents per Week

-For all motor vehicles, I found that there was a decrease in accidents starting in 2008 as people stopped driving to work during the Great Recession; but apart from that trend, I found that the week-to-week rate changed relatively little, with holidays providing the largest increases and decreases.
-When I looked at just motorcycles, I expected to see similar trends.
+For cars, I found that there was a decrease in accidents starting in 2008 as people stopped driving to work during the Great Recession.
+Apart from that, I found that the week-to-week rate changed relatively little, with holidays providing the largest increases and decreases.
+When I looked at just motorcycles, I expected to see a similar pattern.
 However, the trends (plotted below) are completely different.

-As expected, there are far fewer accidents because there are far fewer motorcycles: there are about 27 million vehicles in California, but of those only 770,000 are motorcycles.
-The next observation is that, unlike for all vehicles, there is a strong seasonal effect—even in sunny California, motorcycle ridership drops drastically in the winter!
-And unlike the trend for all vehicles, there is not a large decrease due to the recession.
-Finally, I note that there is an overall upward trend in the number of motorcycle accidents.
+There are far fewer accidents because there are far fewer motorcycles; there are about 27 million vehicles in California, but of those only 770,000 are motorcycles.
+There is also a strong seasonal effect—even in sunny California, motorcycle ridership drops drastically in the winter!
+And unlike for cars, there is not a large decrease due to the recession.
+Finally, there is an overall upward trend in the number of motorcycle accidents.

-When looking at all motor-vehicle accidents I observed that holidays were the maxima and minima in the average number of crashes by day of the year.
-On holidays where people have the day off, the number of crashes decreases, whereas the number increases on holidays where people work and then go out afterward, like Halloween.
-Motorcycle accidents do not follow this trend.
+For car accidents, the days with the most accidents and least accidents were holidays.
+The largest number of accidents were on holidays where people went to work and then out afterwards, like Halloween.
+Motorcycle accidents do not follow that pattern.
 Instead, the holidays show quite disparate results: some holidays dip, some spike, others show almost no deviation from a normal day.

-There is one outlier that I must address.
-The sharp peak between Washington’s Birthday and St. Patrick’s Day is leap day.
-This peak is a statistical artifact.
+One final outlier to address: the sharp peak at the end of February is leap day.
+The peak not an error, but is a statistical artifact.
 The mean for all other days is calculated with

 n = 15, but only